cisco/mindmeld/source/userguide/voice.rst

 Dealing with Voice Inputs
 =========================

-MindMeld Workbench provides all the functionality required to build a text-based natural language chat interface.
+MindMeld provides all the functionality required to build a text-based natural language chat interface.
 However, you might also want to support voice interactions with your application or build for a platform where voice is the only input modality.
 For such applications, you can leverage a third party